Adamskoullos/TraderDashboards/README.md

     - [X] Introduction
     - [X] Platform Demo
 - [X] Create YouTube account and upload videos
-- [X] Obtain 2x testimonials from traders and create content for carousel
+- [X] Obtain testimonial from trader and create content for carousel
 - [X] Identify Hero image and save
-- [X] Identify cantact page image and save
+- [X] Identify Cantact & Subscribe page image and save
 - **Milestone:** All content for home and contact page now prepared for website

 ### Sprint 4 - Complete Home and Contact page